-Cameron Mitchell is the Founder and CEO of Cameron Mitchell Restaurants, headquartered in Columbus, Ohio.
-Cameron Mitchell Restaurants (CMR) celebrated its 25th anniversary in 2018, and Mitchell has enjoyed success as a lifelong entrepreneur, accomplished businessman, culinary expert and nationally recognized restaurateur.
+Cameron Mitchell is the Founder and CEO of Cameron Mitchell Restaurants (CMR), headquartered in Columbus, Ohio, which celebrates 30 years of business in 2023.
+Over these many years, Mitchell has enjoyed success as a lifelong entrepreneur, accomplished businessman, culinary expert and nationally recognized restaurateur.

 In October of 1993, after going 14 months without a paycheck and overcoming numerous obstacles along the way, Cameron Mitchell Restaurants began with the launch of Cameron’s, an intimate, contemporary American bistro in northwest Columbus.
 Through the development of new concepts and the expansion of several of his most popular concepts, Cameron Mitchell Restaurants grew to become a 33-unit, multi-concept operation with locations in nine states and sales exceeding $120 million annually in 2007.

-Cameron is regularly sought after for speaking engagements and by national business and industry publications.
-He has been featured in publications including Restaurant Business, Nation’s Restaurant News, Restaurant Hospitality, Chain Leader, Restaurants and Institutions, and People.
+Cameron is regularly sought after for speaking engagements and by national business and industry publications and national broadcast media.
+He has been featured in publications including Restaurant Business, Nation’s Restaurant News, Restaurant Hospitality, Chain Leader, Restaurants and Institutions, the Wall Street Journal and People, as well as CNN’s Erin Burnett Show, CNBC’s Squawk Box and Fox Business News’ Claman Countdown.
 He also completed a “Behind the Brand” interview, which ran on Huffington Post and Entrepreneur.com.

 Cameron is committed both to his profession and to the community he calls home.
 He completed a two-year term as Chairman of the Board of Trustees of the CIA, the first alumnus to do so, and actively recruits and mentors current and prospective students.
-Today, he is the school’s largest alumni donor, having established a $500,000 scholarship fund.
+Today, he is one of the school’s largest alumni donors, having established a $500,000 scholarship fund.
 Among his service to numerous local charities and committees in Columbus, Ohio, where he lives with his family, is his dedication to The United Way, Nationwide Children’s Hospital Foundation, and the Columbus State Community College Foundation.
-Cameron recently announced the lead pledge of $2.5 million towards a new, $40 million, state-of-the-art Hospitality Management and Culinary Arts School at Columbus State.
-He is also an active member of the Young President’s Gold Organization, the Columbus Partnership, and he serves on the board of directors of the charter school, KIPP Columbus.
+Cameron chaired the capital campaign, led by his $3.5 million donation, towards the newly opened Mitchell Hall, a $40 million, state-of-the-art Hospitality Management and Culinary Arts School at Columbus State.
+He also is an active member of the Young President’s Gold Organization, the Columbus Partnership and serves on the board of directors of the charter school, KIPP Columbus.